jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 | xrd07       | loopback 0  | fc00:0000:7777::/48  | fc00:0000:7777::1    |

-### Configuration Steps SRv6
+### SRv6 Configuration Steps
 #### Configure SRv6 on all routers (xrd01 - xrd07) in the network
 1. Enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
    - the source address should match the router's loopback0 ipv6 address
    - locator should match the first 48-bits of the router's loopback0
-   - to keep things simple we're using the same locator name, 'MyLocator', on all nodes in the network
+   - to keep things simple we're using the same locator name, 'MyLocator', on all nodes in the network. xrd01 example:
     ```
     segment-routing
       srv6